 A quorum of stockholders is necessary to transact business at the 2010 Annual Meeting.
 The presence, in person or by proxy, of shares of Series A Common Stock representing a majority of the shares of Series A Common Stock outstanding and entitled to vote on the Record Date is necessary to constitute a quorum at the 2010 Annual Meeting.
-Abstentions and broker non-votes count as present for establishing a quorum.
-If a quorum is present at the 2010 Annual Meeting, our Nominees will be elected if they receive the affirmative votes of a plurality of the votes cast.
-The three Class I nominees receiving the highest number of votes cast and the Class II nominee receiving the highest number of shares cast will be elected to serve on the Board until their respective successor shall have been duly elected and qualified.
+Abstentions and broker nonvotes count as present for establishing a quorum.
+Provided a quorum is present, directors are elected by a plurality of the votes cast at the 2010 Annual Meeting.
+The three director nominees who receive the largest number of votes cast in Class I will be elected.
+The Company's nominee for Class II, being the only nominee in that class, will also be elected even if the nominee does not receive a majority of the votes cast.
+A vote to "withhold authority" for any director nominees will have no impact on the election of directors.